kbknapp/usbwatch-rs/README.md

   Listening for device events...
 ```

-Now eithr plug in, or unplug the device.
+Now either plug in, or unplug the device.

 ``` sh
   Listening for device events...